• Fin Walker choreographs THE TEMPEST at the Royal Shakespeare Theatre

 Praise for CEDILLA (2011):

-'we are clearly in the presence of a formidable talent operating at full strength … There isn’t a passage here that doesn’t sparkle with some well-phrased perception, neatly overturned cliché or freshly minted pun.
-And while it can be draining to read a book of this size in which most sentences prompt you to smile, laugh or revise an opinion, you couldn’t exactly call this a weakness'.
+‘We are clearly in the presence of a formidable talent operating at full strength… There isn’t a passage here that doesn’t sparkly with some well-phrased perception, neatly overturned cliché or freshly minted pun.
+And while it can be draining to read a book of this size in which most sentences prompt you to smile, laugh or revise an opinion, you couldn’t exactly call this a weakness… [Mars-Jones] has become over the course of three years one of the most industrious and accomplished novelists in Britain.’
 Leo Robson, Daily Telegraph

 Fiction